ergest/sql_patterns/Book/chap0.md

 If you find that your SQL code breaks easily when data changes and you want to make it more resilient, this book is for you.

+If you use (or plan to use) tools like `dbt` or `sqlmesh` professionally this book is for you.

 ## What you'll learn in this book
 I'm a huge fan of project-based learning.
-You can learn anything if you can come up with an interesting project to use it thing in.
-I used a project when I taught myself data science.
+You can learn anything if you can come up with an interesting project that uses what you're learning.
+I used such a project when I taught myself data science.

 That's why for this book I wanted to come up with an interesting and useful data project to organize it around.
 I explain each pattern as I walk you through the project.